berkas1/doc.bigclown.com/docs/easy-programming.md

 * Hold the right button on a Base unit untill LED starts blinking
 * Hold the right button on a Remote unit untill LED starts blinking
-* Try press button on a Remote unit and LED on on a Base unit should turns on or off
+* Try press button on a Remote unit and LED on on a Base unit should turn on or off

 ### Send and receive few test messages